-Expendable Trust Funds - Expendable trust funds include the gifts and endowments fund, medical insurance fund, workers compensation fund and the insurance recovery fund.
-The District did not maintain any expendable trust funds during the 2016-17 fiscal year.
+Expendable Trust Funds - Expendable trust funds include the gifts and endowments fund, medical insurance fund, worker's compensation fund and the insurance recovery fund.

-Gifts Fund - The gifts fund receives its assets by way of philanthropic foundations, individuals, or private organizations for which no repayment or special service to the contributor is expected.
+Gifts and Endowments Fund - The gifts and endowments fund receives its assets by way of philanthropic foundations, individuals, or private organizations for which no repayment or special service to the contributor is expected.
 This fund is used to promote the general welfare of the District.